 Click on the button and join our Face Book Forum.
 With over 3000 members, Families and those with Special Educational Needs It is a great source of information and support.

 The ‘Statement’ of Special Educational Needs

 Is it a misnomer that the Statement ends at 16.
-The special needs code of practice clearly points out that it will cover provision throughout formal education - which in certain circumstances can run beyond 19.
+The special needs code of practice clearly points out that it will cover provision throughout formal education.
 Be very careful when it comes to the last year or so of school you may loose the statement if you agree to a further education college placement.
-If you feel your child would not cope in college you can and should look for alternatives - keeping the statement.
-If college is an option insist on correct the support. (an S139a - form , ‘LDA’ or ‘moving on plan’ filled out by Connexions does not have as much legal obligation to provide support; but can be strengthened with the use of Disability Discrimination Laws).
-Your Statement can support out of county placements and provision in Independent schools at any age including past 16, and in some cases up to 25.
+If you feel your child would not cope in college you can and should look for alternatives -possibly keeping the statement.
+If college is an option insist on correct the support. (an S139a - form , ‘LDA’ or ‘moving on plan’ filled out by Connexions does not have as much legal obligation to provide support (but can be strengthened with the use of Disability Discrimination Laws).
+Your Statement OR EHCP can support out of county placements and provision in Independent schools at any age including past 16, - up to 25.

 There Is legislation in place which should ensure that children are put before finance - however, in reality gaining ‘appropriate provision’ for your child can become a battle with your local authority to prove that they will suffer unless this help is given.
 Education should not be about ‘coping’.
 If the ‘Every Child Matters’ policy is to be believed then it should be a joy for all...!

 If you would like to put us in touch with your local parent forum we are happy to discuss your needs and arrange a visit.

 We provide parent talks Nationally - these can give an over view of the current Special Educational Needs System or any other area of information regarding Autism and special Educational Needs. or this can be used as a surgery session to support individual cases.
 To raise awareness amongst parents, teachers and the general public.